thanksmister/android-mqtt-alarm-panel/README.md

     -e passphrase <Network_Passcode>
 ```

-- You probably also want to set the timezone of the device:
+- You probably also want to set the time and timezone of the device:

 ```
 # Reboot ADB into root mode